VPDC

 Guidance for Td

-• A limited supply of Tenivac (Td) is still available, but due to constraints in vaccine supplies, CDC has developed the following guidance for vaccine providers:
+• A limited supply of TENIVAC® (Td) is still available, but due to constraints in vaccine supplies, vaccine providers should follow this guidance until the period of temporary ordering controls for Td vaccine ends:

-• Us Tdap vaccine in lieu of Td vaccine whenever possible while Td vaccine supplies are constrained.
+• Use Tdap vaccine in lieu of Td vaccine whenever possible while Td vaccine supplies are constrained.

 • Tdap vaccine is an acceptable alternative to Td vaccine, including when a tetanus booster is indicated for wound management.